 In the roadside assistance business, insurance is the hardest things to attain and one of the most important things for your business to have.
-Having the correct insurance will save you from any unwanted accidents & lawsuits, it will also enable you to attain more contracts, as many contracts have a minimum insurance requirement.
+Having the correct insurance will save you from any unwanted liabilities resulting from the use of your services.
+It will also enable you to attain contracts with insurance companies like AGERO OR AAA.

 There are two or three types of insurance you will be expected to have, based on the contracts you hold.

 2. Garage Keepers/on Hook - 50,000 - 500,000

 3. Commercial Auto Insurance - 100,000 - 1,000,000